rramname/awesome-notfancyappchallenge/README.md

 - [Not Fancy Rock Paper Scissors](https://github.com/Nima-Ra/Rock-Paper-Scissors-not-fancy) - Not Fancy Game, you vs your computer.
 By [Nima Ra](https://github.com/Nima-Ra)

+- [Not Fancy simple calculator] (https://codepen.io/rramname/pen/JZMYze) - This a simple calculator created with CSS Grids and Javascript

 ### jQuery

 - [Not Fancy BMI calculator](https://github.com/Nima-Ra/bmi) - Not Fancy BMI calculator.
 By [Nima Ra](https://github.com/nima-ra)